odealab/ccsig/README.md

 The Caribbean Coral Skeleton Identification Guide (CCSIG) is an identification guide that is based on the physical characteristics of coral skeletons.

 It is part of the coralbook project.
-The source code is [in this folder](https://github.com/odealab/coralbook/inst/ccsig), in the GitHub account of the odealab.
+The source code is [in this folder](https://github.com/odealab/coralbook/ccsig), in the GitHub account of the odealab.

 The CCSIG exists in three forms:

   - online: source file ccsig_html.Rmd, published [here](https://odealab.github.io/ccsig/)

-  - pdf: source file ccsig.pdf (created with Microsoft Word) available [in this folder](ttps://github.com/odealab/coralbook/inst/ccsig)
+  - pdf: source file ccsig.pdf (created with Microsoft Word) available [in this folder](ttps://github.com/odealab/coralbook/ccsig)

-  - photo gallery: ccsig_photogall (created with Adobe Photoshop Lightroom), published [here](https://odealab.github.io/ccsig-gallery/)
+  - photo gallery: source files in [his folder](https://github.com/odealab/coralbook/ccsig-gallery) (created with Adobe Photoshop Lightroom), published [here](https://odealab.github.io/ccsig-gallery/)

 For more information, please contact: